Review: Hunger Makes Me a Modern Girl

 P. S. It’s a testament to Brownstein’s convincing and heartfelt writing that she managed to make me feel sad about a cat… that’s no mean feat.

-One thought on “Review: Hunger Makes Me a Modern Girl”
+One response to “Review: Hunger Makes Me a Modern Girl”